-The Group's credit stress tests are performed at total portfolio or sub-portfolio level, and are generally performed to assess the impact of changing economic conditions on asset quality, earnings performance, capital adequacy and liquidity.
-The Group's stress testing programme is comprehensive, and covers all major functions and areas of business.
+The Group's credit stress tests are performed at total portfolio or sub-portfolio level, and are generally conducted to assess the impact of changing economic conditions on asset quality, earnings performance, capital adequacy and liquidity.
+The Group's stress testing programme is comprehensive and covers all major functions and areas of business.
 The Group typically performs the following types of credit stress testing at a minimum and others as necessary:

-D.111 4 T 0 1 1 5 11 4 11

-Pillar 1 The Group conducts Pillar 1 credit

-credit stress testing regularly as required by

-stress regulators.
-Under Pillar 1 credit stress

-testing testing, the Group assesses the

-impact of a mild stress scenario (at

-least two consecutive quarters of zero

-GDP growth) on Internal Ratings-

-Based (IRB) estimates (i.e. PD, LGD

-and EAD) and the impact on

-regulatory capital.
-The purpose of the

-Pillar 1 credit stress test is to assess

-the robustness of internal credit risk

-models and the cushion above

-minimum regulatory capital.

-Pillar 2 The Group conducts Pillar 2 credit

-credit stress testing once a year as part of

-stress the internal capital adequacy

-testing assessment process (ICAAP).
-Under

-testing Pillar 2 credit stress testing, the Group

-assesses the impact of stress

-scenarios, with different levels of

-severity, on asset quality, earnings

-performance, as well as internal and

-regulatory capital.
-The results of the

-credit stress tests form inputs to the

-capital planning process under

-ICAAP.
-The purpose of the Pillar 2

-credit stress testing is to examine, in a

-rigorous and forward-looking manner,

-the possible events or changes in

-market conditions that could adversely

-impact the Group and to develop the

-appropriate action plan.

-Industry- The Group participates in the annual

-wide industry-wide stress test (IWST)

-stress conducted by the Monetary Authority

-testing of Singapore (MAS) to facilitate the

-ongoing assessment of Singapore's

-financial stability.
-Under the IWST, the

-Group is required to assess the

-impact of adverse scenarios, as

-defined by the regulator, on asset

-quality, earnings performance and

-capital adequacy.

-Sensitivity The Group also conducts multiple

-and independent sensitivity analyses and

-scenario credit portfolio reviews based on

-analyses various scenarios.
-The intent of these

-analyses and reviews is to identify

-vulnerabilities for the purpose of

-developing and executing mitigating

-actions.
+necessary: - Pillar 1 credit stress testing The Group conducts Pillar 1 credit stress testing regularly as required by regulators.
+Under Pillar 1 credit stress testing, the Group assesses the impact of a mild stress scenario (at least two consecutive quarters of zero GDP growth) on Internal Ratings- Based (IRB) estimates (i.e. PD, LGD and EAD) and the impact on regulatory capital.
+The purpose of the Pillar 1 credit stress test is to assess the robustness of internal credit risk models and the cushion above minimum regulatory capital.
+Pillar 2 The Group conducts Pillar 2 credit credit stress testing once a year as part of stress testing the internal capital adequacy assessment process (ICAAP).
+Under Pillar 2 credit stress testing, the Group assesses the impact of stress scenarios, with different levels of severity, on asset quality, earnings performance, as well as internal and regulatory capital.
+The results of the credit stress test form inputs to the capital planning process under ICAAP.
+The purpose of the Pillar 2 credit stress testing is to examine, in a rigorous and forward-looking manner, the possible events or changes in market conditions that could adversely impact the Group and to develop the appropriate action plan.
+Industry- wide stress testing The Group participates in the annual industry-wide stress test (IWST) conducted by the Monetary Authority of Singapore (MAS) to facilitate the ongoing assessment of Singapore's financial stability.
+Under the IWST, the Group is required to assess the impact of adverse scenarios, as defined by the regulator, on asset quality, earnings performance and capital adequacy.
+Sensitivity The Group also conducts multiple and scenario independent sensitivity analyses and credit portfolio reviews based on analyses various scenarios.
+The intent of these analyses and reviews is to identify vulnerabilities for the purpose of developing and executing mitigating actions.

-· Processes, Systems and Reports
+Processes, Systems and Reports

-The Group constantly invests in systems to support risk monitoring and reporting for its Institutional Banking and Consumer Banking/ Wealth Management businesses.
+The Group constantly invests in systems to support

+risk monitoring and reporting for its Institutional

+Banking and Consumer Banking/ Wealth

+Management businesses.

-The end-to-end credit process is continually being reviewed and improved through various front-to-back initiatives involving business, operations, risk management and other key stakeholders.
-Day-to-day monitoring of credit exposures, portfolio performance and external environmental factors potentially affecting credit risk profiles is key to its philosophy of effective credit risk management.
+The end-to-end credit process is continually being reviewed and improved through various front-toback initiatives involving business, operations, risk management and other key stakeholders.
+Day-today monitoring of credit exposures, portfolio performance and external environmental factors potentially affecting credit risk profiles is key to its philosophy of effective credit risk management.